Agile gibbon: Description

 The agile gibbon has fur varying in color from black to red-brown.
 The brow is white, and the male can be recognized by his white or light-grey cheeks.
 Additionally, the male is slightly larger than the female.
 The agile gibbon weighs from 4 to 6 kg with an average of 5 kg, though in captivity it can reach 8 kg.
 It has a head and body length of 44–63.5 cm.
-Like all gibbons it is tailless.
+Like all gibbons, it is tailless.

 Behaviour

 With its long arms they swing on branches, brachiating at a fast pace.
-Like all gibbons, it lives in monogamous pairs in a strictly enforced territory, which is defended with vigorous visual displays and songs.
+Like all gibbons, it lives in monogamous pairs in a strict enforced territory, which is defended with vigorous visual displays and songs.
 The diet of the agile gibbon is generally frugivorous but have also been observed eating leaves, flowers, and insects.

 Females give birth to a single offspring after seven months' gestation.
 The young gibbon is weaned at barely 2 years of age.
 When fully mature, at about 8 years, it leaves its family group in order to look for a mate.